jinghuazhao/INF/SOMAscan.md

 ‘bottom up’ and ‘top down’ approaches, highlighting cases where the same gene was highlighted by both approaches.

 **Functional annotation of pQTLs**.
-Functional annotation of variants was per- formed using Ensembl VEP v83 using the ‘pick’ option.
-We tested the enrich- ment of significant pQTL variants for certain functional classes by comparing to permuted sets of variants showing no significant association with any protein (P > 0.0001 for all proteins tested).
+Functional annotation of variants was performed using Ensembl VEP v83 using the ‘pick’ option.
+We tested the enrichment of significant pQTL variants for certain functional classes by comparing to permuted sets of variants showing no significant association with any protein (P > 0.0001 for all proteins tested).
 First, the regional sentinel variants were LD-pruned at r<sup>2</sup> of 0.1.
 Each time the sentinel variants were LD-pruned, one of the